 It Was All About the Players

-Throughout the years, Summitt has reached numerous goals and worn many hats at UT as a student, an educator and a coach.
-She would be the first to tell you that her success was due to the players who represented Lady Vol basketball since she came on board as the head coach as a 22-year old in 1974.
-And today, she continues to be an educator and role model to the players, a student of the ever-changing game and one of the most successful women's basketball coaches in the nation.
+Throughout the years, Summitt reached numerous goals and wore many hats at UT as a student, an educator and a coach.
+She would be the first to tell you that her success was due to the players who represented Lady Vol basketball since she was hired as the head coach as a 22-year old in 1974.

 In so many ways, she is more than just a coach.To her athletes, she was just "Pat" from the minute she met them for the first time on a recruiting visit to the day they walked across the stage in Thompson-Boling Arena to receive their diploma from UT.
 To her University she is a goodwill ambassador and took her teams to play basketball in more than 40 states and 11 foreign countries.
 And the resume she created along with an outstanding cast of players and staff was amazing.
 Thirty-eight seasons as a proven winner, champion, master motivator and role model.